 For assistance with your essays:

+for content.
 Visit our Appointment Scheduling Page to make an appointment.

 Related Web Sites

 Most students are quite surprised to find that interviews tend to be highly conversational, and the interviewer's purpose seems to be to get to know the student.
 However, you should be prepared for anything; group interviews and two interviewers to one student are not unheard of, but you'll usually encounter a one-on-one situation.
 Interviews typically last anywhere from 20 minutes to 90 minutes.
 Most schools will have from one to four interviews.
 Many schools will have as one of their interviews a meeting with the admissions dean or someone else who will be asked to assess the student's academic record as well as his/her personal attributes.

 Graduate School Handout - Includes possible questions to expect in a graduate school interview

 Interviewing page - A wealth of resources on how to prepare before, during and after interviews

 So you want to go to graduate school, but think you can't afford it?
 Got too many loans already?
 Parents fed up with supporting you and wondering why you don't go out and get a job?
 Are you a good student?
 Read on; in the best of all worlds, you not only can get into graduate school, but also get paid while there.